-There are several ways that the food industry is currently using shipping containers, from utilising them for their original purpose of transporting raw materials and finished products around the world, to converting them to be used as mobile kitchens, pop-up restaurants, bars, and cafes.
+There are several ways that the food industry is currently using freight units, from utilising them for their original purpose of transporting raw materials and finished products around the world, to converting them to be used as mobile kitchens, pop-up restaurants, bars, and cafes.

-The ability to keep any area that is associated with food in a hygienically clean condition is of utmost importance, and so whether a shipping container is hygienic enough for use in the food industry is a critical question.
+The ability to keep any area that is associated with food in a hygienically clean condition is of utmost importance, and so whether a cargo unit is hygienic enough for use in the food industry is a critical question.

-Shipping containers can be useful in many situations due to their very nature.
+Storage units can be useful in many situations due to their very nature.
 They have been specially designed to be easily moved between different modes of transport without the need for unpacking and packing again, ensuring that their contents can be transported quickly and easily around the world.
-Refrigerated shipping containers are also commonplace, meaning that perishables can be transported and stored if needed as well.
+Refrigerated units are also commonplace, meaning that perishables can be transported and stored if needed as well.

 You can also buy a container and use it as a semi-permanent storage facility, or indeed, convert it into a modular building.
-Shipping containers can be easily converted, adding doors, windows, insulation linings, painting, electricity, water access, and secure locking to create exactly the building that you are after.
+They can be easily converted, adding doors, windows, insulation linings, painting, electricity, water access, and secure locking to create exactly the building that you are after.

-If you are planning on converting your shipping container into a food preparation building, the most important aspect of this is to ensure that you are fitting it out with hygienic materials that meet food hygiene requirements and can be cleaned adequately.
+If you are planning on converting your unit into a food preparation building, the most important aspect of this is to ensure that you are fitting it out with hygienic materials that meet food hygiene requirements and can be cleaned adequately.

 You can choose the materials that kitchen furniture, equipment, wall linings, and flooring are made of to ensure that they are the right material for your uses.